MatteoGuadrini/Butterfly-Backup/docs/source/index.rst

    --links, -K             Preserve symbolic links.
    --retry, -U             Number of retries action.
    --wait, -W              Wait seconds to start an action.
+   --abort, -A             Abort backup if rsync exit code is equal or greater than.

 Flowchart of the differences between Differential and Incremental backup::